 Other activities and memberships

-James writes case reports for the Adjudication Society and contributes to the Construction Industry Law Letter (CILL).
-He is also a member of the Society of Construction Law.
+James writes for Fenwick Elliott’s Annual Review and the firm’s other publications.
+He is also a member of the Society of Construction Law and TeCSA.